I Almost Quit Ministry

 I quit the ‘career path’, I left my well-paying job with great benefits, and I became a Free Range Priest.
 I didn’t really know what I was doing!
 But I did know I wanted to dedicate my own ministry to helping clergy better serve theirs.

-It’s been 4 years, and in that time I have developed my coaching and consulting practice, started designing and hosting ministry websites, offered online seminary courses, and taught digital ministry.
-And that was all before the spring of 2020 turned the world - and the church - upside down!
+It’s been over 6 years now, and in that time I have worked with hundreds of clergy and congregations who are reimagining ministry in the digital age.
+And that was all before the spring of 2020 turned the world – and the church – upside down!

 So much of the church has changed around us, even as we serve with all our hearts.
 And now we have come to a place where we can serve in the ways we are called.